heyloura/stunning-indie-web/README.md

  The trick is, I also want this to exist in a single static page with no dependencies and I'm taking inspiration from [TiddlyWiki](https://tiddlywiki.com/dev/static/TiddlyWiki.html).
 In addition I want it easy to post updates, work on my phone, and **Gasp!** be readable without JavaScript.

+ Okay, so right now I split out the javascript and css but that could be included back into the index file.

 ## i spot some trouble
 SEO is gonna be an issue.
 Especially since my first attempt is going to use